 Within the Consideration column, select Traffic and then you’ll be invited to set your campaign ad budget:

-We already explained the concept behind A/B Test and the campaign budget optimization on the Part 1 so we will move on to the next step.
+We already explained the concept behind A/B Test and the campaign budget optimization in Part 1 so we will move on to the next step.

 Ad Sets For Traffic Objective